 Gray matter consists of nerve cell bodies, dendrites and axons, glial cells, and capillaries (the smallest of the body’s blood vessels).

 White matter contains relatively very few neurons and consists mainly of axons that are wrapped with many layers of myelin and of the oligodendrocytes that make the myelin.
 Myelin is what makes the white matter white.
-(Myelin speeds the conduction of nerve impulses—see Nerves.)
+(The myelin coating around the axon speeds the conduction of nerve impulses—see Nerves Nerves The peripheral nervous system consists of more than 100 billion nerve cells (neurons) that run throughout the body like strings, making connections with the brain, other parts of the body, and... read more .)

 Nerve cells routinely increase or decrease the number of connections they have with other nerve cells.
 This process may partly explain how people learn, adapt, and form memories.
 But the brain and spinal cord rarely produce new nerve cells.
 An exception is the hippocampus, an area of the brain involved in memory formation.